flashwing-04/showtime-website-project-archive/content/ss23/master/m4-shop-gpt/features.md

 {{</section>}}

 {{<section title="Image Search">}}
-Tired of typing long text?
+Tired of typing long texts?
 With ShopGPT, you can effortlessly find your desired product by simply uploading an image.

 {{<image src="image_search.png" alt="image-search" caption="Search Product by image">}}
 {{</section>}}